NullDesk/nullmailer/README.md

 Review the [MailKit GMail documentation](https://github.com/jstedfast/MailKit/blob/master/FAQ.md#GMailAccess) first.

-When configuring your settings for GMail, you will need to use the `MkSmtpBasicAuthenticationSettings` if you are using the less secure connection method, or use `MkSmtpAccessTokenAuthenticationSettings` if using oAuth.
+When configuring your settings for GMail, you will need to supply a username and password to `MkSmtpAuthenticationSettings` if you are using the less secure connection method.

-For oAuth, please note that you will need to ensure that you create new settings and a new mailer instance each time you want to send a mail (or a batch of messages), and it is up to the consuming application to make sure that the settings contain an up-to-date and valid access token each time.
-The mailer extensions will not validate the token, nor does it have any built-in mechanism to handle expired tokens.
+        var settings = new MkSmtpMailerSettings
+        {
+            FromDisplayName = "Person Name",
+            FromEmailAddress = "someone@toast.com",
+            AuthenticationSettings= new MkSmtpAuthenticationSettings
+            {
+                UserName = "myuser@gmail.com",
+                Password = "abc"
+            }
+        };

+When using oAuth, you will need to supply a value to the `Authenticator` property of `MkSmtpAuthenticationSettings`.

+        var settings = new MkSmtpMailerSettings
+        {
+            FromDisplayName = "Person Name",
+            FromEmailAddress = "someone@toast.com",
+            AuthenticationSettings= new MkSmtpAuthenticationSettings
+            {
+                Authenticator = new MkSmtpAccessTokenAuthenticator
+                {
+                    UserName = "myuser@gmail.com",
+                    AccessTokenFactory = () => MyTokenManager.SomeMethodThatGetsTokens()
+                }
+            }
+        };

 ## <a name="custom-mailer"></a>Creating your own mailers